Semantic Programming for Device-Edge-Cloud Continuum: Introduction and Motivation

 \section{Introduction and Motivation}

 The rapid advancements in machine learning, particularly \textit{deep neural network} (DNN), have led to a significant increase in the volume of multi-modal stream data that can be processed with remarkable accuracy.
-However, the integration of closed-loop "Smart-X" systems, such as Smart Factories, Smart Junctions, and Advanced Driving Assistant Systems (ADAS) in the SmartEdge project\footnote{SmartEdge,~Semantic Low-code Programming Tools for Edge Intelligence~\url{https://www.smart-edge.eu/}}, cannot afford the latency associated with cloud-based data ingestion and processing.
+However, the integration of closed-loop "Smart-X" systems, such as Smart Factories, Smart Junctions, and Advanced Driving Assistant Systems (ADAS) in the SmartEdge project ~\cite{smartedge} cannot afford the latency associated with cloud-based data ingestion and processing.
 Additionally, the sheer magnitude of multi-modal streaming data, such as camera and lidar data, makes the conventional approach economically infeasible, even with advancements in GPU/CPU and storage technology.

 This has motivated our endeavor to tackle the pressing challenge on how to design, program and implement a highly distributed network of device-edge-cloud continuum that takes part in dynamic information flows driven by unprecedented application logic.
 Our approach aims to facilitate the autonomous collaboration of edge devices operating in a dynamically changing environment.
 To accomplish this, significant enhancements are required to support the DataOps, NetOps and MLOps across the entire Device-Edge-Cloud continuum, illustrated in Figure~\ref{fig:continuum}.
 To enable this approach, we propose a Semantic Programming framework, \textbf{\system}, that leverages semantic knowledge to lower effort in programming DataOps, NetOps and MLOps agnostic to hardware and infrastructure.